T

 landmark

-A historic Buddhist temple famous for its wooden stage that juts out from the main hall, offering panoramic views of Kyoto.
-Founded in 780 AD, it's a UNESCO World Heritage site with a vibrant history.
+Famous for its wooden stage offering panoramic views of Kyoto.
+Founded in 778, it's a UNESCO World Heritage site with a long history and a beautiful approach lined with shops.

 • Arrive early to avoid crowds.

-• The Otowa Waterfall has three streams, each said to grant a different benefit (longevity, success at school, or a fortunate love life).
+• The Otowa Waterfall has three streams, each said to grant a different benefit (longevity, success, love).

 2. Midday